Phase transition of the 3-majority opinion dynamics with noisy interactions: Introduction

-In such applicative scenarios, communication among agents is often affected by some form of noise.
-For this reason, one of the main goal in network information theory is to guarantee reliable communications in noisy networks \cite{GK2011}.
-In this context, error-correcting codes are very effective methods to reduce communication errors in computer systems \cite{KoetterK08,Todd05}, and this is why many theoretical studies of the (majority) consensus problem assume that communication between entities occurs without error, and instead consider some adversarial behavior (e.g., byzantine fault \cite{BecchettiCNPT16}).
+In such scenarios, some form of noise often affects communication among agents.
+For this reason, one of the main goals of network information theory is to guarantee reliable communications in noisy networks \cite{GK2011}.
+In this context, error-correcting codes are very effective methods to reduce communication errors in computer systems \cite{KoetterK08,Todd05}, and this is why many theoretical studies of the (majority) consensus problem assume that communication between entities occurs without error, and instead consider some adversarial behavior (e.g.\ byzantine fault \cite{BecchettiCNPT16}).
 Despite their effectiveness in computer applications, error-correcting codes are quite useless if we want to model consensus in biological systems.
 Indeed, they involve sending complicated codes through communication links, and it is reasonable to assume that biological type entities communicate between each other in a simpler way.
-For this reason, in recent years many works have been focusing on the study of the (majority) consensus problem where the communication between entities is unreliable and subjected to uniform noise \cite{FeinermanHK17,FraigniaudN19,damore20,CrucianiMQR21}.
+For this reason, in recent years many works have been focusing on the study of opinion dynamics where the communication between entities is unreliable and subjected to uniform noise \cite{FeinermanHK17,FraigniaudN19,dAmore2022undecidedSI,CrucianiMQR21}.

+Opinion dynamics do not have a formal definition, but we provide an informal one for the sake of the intuition, following \cite{natale2017}. \begin{definition}[Opinion dynamics -- informal] An opinion dynamics is a synchronous distributed algorithm characterized by a very simple structure.
+In this structure, the state of a node at round \(t\) depends only on its own state and a symmetric function of the multiset of states of its neighbors at round \(t-1\).
+This function defines the update rule and can be randomized.
+Furthermore, the update rule is the same for every graph and every node and does not change over time. \end{definition} However, within the constraints of \cref{def:intro:dynamics}, one can still devise very complex updating rules, which would violate the spirit of simplicity that characterizes the concept of opinion dynamics.